tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 ### Self hosted usage instructions

-For the self-hosted version of TinyMCE, Premium Skins and Icon Packs are available as a download, either as part of the Pro bundle or as an individual purchase.
+For the self-hosted version of {{site.productname}}, Premium Skins and Icon Packs are available as a download, either as part of the Pro bundle or as an individual purchase.
 All skins and icons packs are included in the bundle.

 ### Examples